scottstirling/bitcloutDAO/README.md

 - https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki - Bitcoin BIP "describes the implementation of a mnemonic code or mnemonic sentence -- a group of easy to remember words -- for the generation of deterministic wallets."
 - https://github.com/bitcoinjs/bitcoinjs-lib - "A javascript Bitcoin library for node.js and browsers."
 - https://github.com/browserify/browserify - "build a bundle you can serve up to the browser in a single <script> tag."
+- https://github.com/crypto-browserify/createHmac - "Node style HMACs for use in the browser" (hash-based message authentication codes = HMAC)
 - https://github.com/crypto-browserify/browserify-rsa - "RSA private decryption/signing"
 - https://github.com/crypto-browserify/crypto-browserify - "A port of node's crypto module to the browser."
 - https://github.com/crypto-browserify/parse-asn1 - "utility library for parsing asn1 files for use with browserify-sign."